Bones5/core-developer-test/README.md

 Test Started : 15:21 01/10/24
 Test Finished: 17:22 01/10/24

-I've just about managed to cover everything.
+I've just about managed to cover everything, I had intended to go back and edit the event partial to use smaller size image, srcset and alt but I ran out of time.

 Working in a new framework made the timeframe a little challenging, I'm not sure I have followed best practices with Roots/Sage but I made my decisions to work within the time constraints.